meshtastic/Meshtastic-Android/README.md

 However, if you must use 'raw' APKs you can get them from our [github releases](https://github.com/meshtastic/Meshtastic-Android/releases).
 This is not recommended because if you manually install an APK it will not automatically update.

+## Translations

+You can help translate the app into your native language using [Crowdin](https://crowdin.meshtastic.org/android).

 ## Build instructions

 If you would like to develop this application we'd love your help!
 These build instructions are brief and should be improved, please send a PR if you can.